-Wikipedia is probably my favorite website.
-I like to imagine it as the epitome of Sir Tim Berners-Lee's vision when he created the Web: a collaborative tool to gather and share knowledge freely.
+Wikipedia is probably my favourite website.
+I like to imagine it as the epitome of Sir Tim Berners-Lee’s vision when he created the Web: a collaborative tool to gather and share knowledge freely.

 An open encyclopedia?
 Accessible online for free?
 But most importantly, editable by anyone?
 “That’s crazy, it’s never gonna work.”
 The ability to easily insert false information embodies the usual criticism you would encounter, but actually acts like a fraudulent proof-of-concept of Wikipedia’s doomed premise.
 The thing is, there is in the long run no incentive to alter Wikipedia’s content and degrade its integrity.
 The collaborative authority will prevent it anyway.

 As a result, Wikipedia’s main, and sole, purpose is to deliver content.
 It’s a database of information, 95% of which is text, the not coincidentally “T” in HTML.

 You usually don’t read Wikipedia: you scan it.
 Well, it is a website, and with it comes the usual browsing behavior.
 Any redesign that crushes the information density is missing the primary use case: looking for a specific bit of information in a well-structured page full of text.
 It’s a starting point that provides a condensed overview.

 There are studies about how each line of text shouldn’t exceed 70-80 characters.
 I hope Wikipedia never blindly sticks to that rule.
 I want the data, the text, the hyperlinks, the sidebar summary, the hierarchy in the layout.